 Health Science programs conduct a rigorous curriculum of lectures, labs, and clinical experiences.
 Clinical experiences are conducted at a variety of hospitals and medical facilities.
 All health science programs require clinical time at various health care sites.
 Clinical assignments require minimally an on-time start, uniforms, liability/health insurance, immunizations, current CPR certification, and understanding of the Health Information Portability and Accountability Act (HIPAA).

 Program Information, Course Requirements and Suggested Schedule

-In order to comply with certain state statutes and/or clinical affiliation agreements, students will be asked to successfully complete a criminal background check.
-Application forms for criminal background checks may be obtained through the Career Programs Subdivision Office, B150, and fees paid to the Bursar’s Office.
+- Criminal Background Checks: In order to comply with certain state statutes and/or clinical affiliation agreements, students are asked to complete a criminal background check.
+Students who have an arrest or conviction on their record should consult an attorney regarding expungement procedures.
+A “clear’ criminal background result is required in most cases.
+Application forms for criminal background checks may be obtained through the Career Programs Subdivision Office, B150, and fees paid to the Cashier's Office.
+The cost is $27, subject to change without notice.
 For information on criminal background application procedures, please contact the Career Programs Subdivision Office at (708) 974-5708.
 Deadline dates for completion of criminal background checks will be announced by Program Coordinators.

 Program graduates are eligible to take the Mammography Certification Examination offered by the American Registry of Radiologic Technologists (ARRT).
 This is a national exam.